Kakkodi

-Kakkodi is a Panchayath in Kozhikode district of Kerala.
-The Panchayath borders Kozhikode corporation on one side and the panchayaths kuruvattur, Chelannur, thalakkulathur and Elathur, on the other sides.
+Kakkodi is a Panchayat in the Kozhikode district of Kerala.
+The Panchayat borders Kozhikode corporation on one side and the kuruvattur, Chelannur, thalakkulathur and Elathur panchayats on the other sides.

 Population

 As per the 2001 census reports the total population is 36,096 with 17,379 men and 18,717 women and the population growth is +20.22.
 The sex ratio is 1077 women to 1000 men.

 Demographics

 Hindu constitute majority of the population, followed by the muslim communities.